willdich/stz/README.md

 ## Initial and Boundary Conditions

 You will also need to implement the relevant boundary conditions for the problem you wish to solve.
 This is done in the `set_boundary_conditions()` function in `sim.pyx`.
+Shear wave initial conditions have been provided as an example to demonstrate how to implement initial conditions.

 ## Parallel Code